Masonmjeffrey/render_example/Render_tutorial.md

 <li> I'd then like you to take the information from records, format that as a table using HTML and return that table of information.
 <li> To help create your table think of records as a list of tuples.
 You can then iterate over that list, and do an inner for loop inside of each tuple to get the information.
 Then by dynamically building your table using HTML tags and appending to one long "response string" you should be able to create a table similar to the one below.
 <img src="images/table_render.png">
-<li>Once your db_select route is complete it should look something like this
+<li>Once your db_select route is complete it should look something like this.
 <img src="images/db_select_route.png">